seanogor/openshift4-rook-tutorial/README.md

 $ oc create -f operator-openshift.yaml
 $ oc create -f cluster.yaml
 ```
+If you get a CephCluster error, build with kubetctl manually with command in UI.
 Verify the deployment of the cluster by running `oc get pods -n rook-ceph` as shown below.

 ```console